 The Blackbosom Attire is priced at $12 and includes four items: the Blackbosom Hat, the Blackbosom Dress, the Blackbosom Dress Gloves, and the Blackbosom Boots.
 As has been the case with most NPC outfits added to the Mog Station, all of the Blackbosom pieces are non-dyeable.
 They’re all level 1 as you might expect, and they don’t have any special stats.
 The Blackbosom Attire is gender-locked: it can only be worn by female characters.
 You can check out the slideshow to see all of the items from a few different angles.

 The eyepatch on the Blackbosom Hat does go over your character’s hair, so if you have bangs over the right eye (as Alahra does in these screenshots), you may get some clipping depending on just how the hair falls.
 It’s also worth noting that since the skirt of the Blackbosom Dress is broad enough that your character’s hands and weapons may clip through it depending on your class and race.
 Of particular interest to Miqo’te and Au Ra players: the skirt is also wide enough that tails are mostly obscured.
-Depending on tail length, the end of a character’s tale might be visible from behind, but notably, it does not clip through the gear model since the skirt goes over the character’s tail.
+Depending on tail length, the end of a character’s tail might be visible from behind, but notably, it does not clip through the gear model since the skirt goes over the character’s tail.

 With the set being non-dyeable, I’m not sure how much personal use I’ll get out of them for glamour (though for the most part it’s not really Alahra’s style in the first place).
 However, I wanted the set mainly for the boots, and even if they’re non-dyeable, they’re already black, so I’m hoping to use them for Casters or Healers sometime soon.